 Laces & Soles

 It’s a good idea to take your laces off and clean them separately.
-That way, they’ll be as shining white as your shoes, and you won’t miss those areas in which the laces lie flat against the shoe.
+That way, they’ll be as shiny-white as your shoes, and you won’t miss those areas where the laces lie flat against the shoe.

 The best way to clean white soles is to scrub them with a bit of toothpaste.
 You’d be surprised how well it works!

 Can I Put My Shoes In The Washing Machine?